 There are some pretty f-ed up employers out there.
-Despite the many Ministry of Manpower (MOM) laws, overworking and exploiting employees is fairly common in Singapore (the shame!) – anyone who works in the construction industry will tell you that workers’ rights are routinely and brazenly transgressed by towkays who think they can get away with murder.
+Despite the many laws put in place by Ministry of Manpower (MOM), overworking and exploiting employees is fairly common in Singapore (the shame!) – anyone who works in the construction industry will tell you that workers’ rights are routinely and brazenly transgressed by towkays who think they can get away with murder.

 Now, unbeknownst to many people in Singapore, certain employees and workmen actually do have some semblance of rights, and it’s even against the law for their employers to make them work overtime without OT pay (let’s face it, virtually everybody in Singapore does craploads of OT).

 The catch is whether you qualify as an “employee” under the definition of the Employment Act.
 The key part of the Act is Part IV, which provides for rest days, hours of work, annual leave and other conditions of service.
 You have to satisfy the following:

 - Are you an employee who is not a workman, and do you earn a basic salary of not more than $2,500?
 OR

 - Are you a workman (doing manual labour) earning a basic salary of not more than $4,500?

 If you answered “yes” to one of the above questions, then read on to find out how you can get your boss in trouble!

 If you answered “no”, sorry, this part of the Employment Act doesn’t consider you an “employee”.
 You’re a slave just like you’ve suspected all along.

 So, employees, here are three situations that gazillions of Singaporeans face on a daily basis, but are actually illegal based on the Ministry of Manpower (MOM) laws.